 For more information on this and how you can order tests if you are eligible, please visit:

 - ‘Changes to testing for coronavirus (COVID-19) in England’ – NHS.UK website

-- adults with a positive COVID-19 test result should try to stay at home and avoid contact with other people for five days, which is when they are most infectious.
+- For adults who test positive – you should try to stay at home and avoid contact with other people for 5 days, which is when you are most infectious.

-Anyone who is unwell with symptoms of COVID-19 and has either a high temperature or feels too ill to work should stay at home and avoid contact with other people.
+If you are unwell with symptoms of COVID-19 and have a high temperature or feel too ill to work, you should stay at home and avoid contact with other people.

-They can go back to work when they no longer have a high temperature, and they are well enough to attend.
+You can go back to work when you no longer have a high temperature, and you are well enough to attend.